konstructio/kubefirst-docs/CONTRIBUTING.md

 git commit -m "docs: create vX.X.X documentation" git push -u origin && gh pr create --assignee @me \
   --title "$(git log --format=%s -n 1)" --body "$(git log --format=%b -n 1)"
-# or you can use the GitHub CLI with the following command: gh pr create
 ```

 It will create a duplication of the `docs` folder inside the newly created `version-X.X.X` folder located into `versioned_docs`.
 From this point forward, the new changes need to be done in the `docs` folder, which is now the documentation for the next release.